JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/EXPOSURE.md

 For **EXPOSURE // SNOW** I really want Snow to reflect on her new life and overcome her deeply rooted fears.
 Dying one day and waking up the next day in a completely different body, headspace, and situation isn't easy for anyone.
 To reflect both sides of her personality, the rooted fears but desire to overcome those, the two Signatures, *Whiteout* and *Channelling Astárout*, help visualize those two sides.

 As for Marten, I'd like him to gradually grow into a non-characteristic Guardian.
 He has all needed skills and the right desire to become a Guardian, but much like Luna, really dislikes their formal attire, and thus chooses to wear his own.
 In his journey, I'd like to help him guide a new ghost through Rebirth together with Vászi, but I'll still need to come up with a proper story for this, since I don't want to make it too barebones!

+## // WINTER

+Reserved for the expansion on the drafted story:

+*Almost immediately after her Rebirth, Winter immediately understood the new world she found herself in, and adapted to it as if it was her second nature.
+Her Exposure will be where she meets **Snow**, soon after her rebirth, since **Marten** brings her along for shelter and care.
+Upon meeting Snow, the two immediately get along and immediately seem like twins, which is how Winter integrates into the Temple of Vestia right away.*